 Canon 80d features Pentaprism Optical Viewfinder technology with 100% FOV coverage and allows approximately 0.95x magnification.
 The display screen is a vari-angle 3.0 inch TFT LCD screen offering you the best possible flexibility while shooting.
 It has a resolution of 1040k dots with 3:2 aspect ratio.

 The camera has dual-pixel 45-cross type autofocus points allowing fast focusing of the subject.
 Focus can be easily adjusted just by a quick tap of your fingers.
 It has a maximum shutter speed of 1/8000 to 30 seconds.

-Canon 80D runs on a newly developed DIGIC 6 image processor.
+Canon 80D runs on a newly developed DIGIC 6 processor.
 It can capture shots at 7 flaps per second.
-It has an amazing capability to capture 100 continuous shots in jpeg format and around 24 continuous shots in RAW format.
+It has an excellent capability to capture 100 continuous shots in jpeg format and around 24 continuous shots in RAW format.

-EOS 80D has a video resolution of 1080 pixels with an enhanced frame rate of 60 fps, which promises better performance.
-It allows video recording in MOV as well as MP4 format.
+EOS 80D has a video resolution of 1080 pixels and an enhanced frame rate of 60 fps, promising better performance.
+In addition, it allows video recording in MOV as well as MP4 format.

-Concerning battery life, the camera comes with an LP-E6N lithium-Ion battery and is capable of capturing 960 shots per battery charge.
-It has both built-in wifi and GPS and comes with a single memory card slot.
+Concerning battery life, the camera comes with an LP-E6N lithium-Ion battery and can capture 960 shots per battery charge.
+In addition, it has both built-in Wi-Fi and GPS and comes with a single memory card slot.